Engine compartmentRear battery boxOlder picture to show better color detai

 Blaupunkt CD player

 This car has been sold.
-The new owner will be shipping the Prizm to Virginia soon.
+The new owner shipped the Prizm to Virginia in 2008.

 code by jerry